NATURE OF WORK

 This is responsible, highly technical, administrative work with complex procurements and assigned projects in the County’s central purchasing system.

 Work involves varies methods of procurement including quotation requests, invitations to bid, request for proposals, and request for letters of interest from preparation to award.
 The employee will supervise subordinate professionals as delegated by an administrative superior, or serve as a project leader, and exercises considerable independent judgment in accordance with established policies.
 The employee also exercises considerable independent judgment in devising improved procedures, interpreting existing rules, and formulating recommendations to superiors.
 Work is reviewed through conferences and written reports for adherence to established policies and achievement of management objectives.

-Plans, assigns and supervises the activities of subordinate professionals involved in specification preparation and in contract preparation and administration for the purchase of commodities and services and/or project staff from other County agencies involved with processing and completion of Committee-based procurements
+Plans, assigns and supervises the activities of subordinate professionals involved in specification preparation and administration for the purchase of commodities and services and/or project staff from other County agencies involved with processing and completion of Committee-based procurements

 Reviews, analyzes and resolves complex purchasing problems and transactions.